The recommended way to treat agoraphobia is to try out treatment in a certain order. This is called a stepped approach.

 Guided self-help

-If self-help techniques and lifestyle changes do not work, try a guided self-help programme.
+If self-help techniques and lifestyle changes do not work, try guided self-help.

-This involves working through self-help manuals.
-The manuals have information and practical advice on how to cope.
+The workbook or course has information and practical advice on how to cope.

 Guided self-help for agoraphobia is based on CBT.
 This aims to change unhelpful and unrealistic patterns of thinking.

-CBT also uses a type of therapy called exposure therapy.
+CBT can also use a type of therapy called exposure therapy.
 This involves being gradually exposed to the object or situation you fear.
-You then use relaxation techniques and breathing exercises to help reduce your anxiety.
+You then use relaxation techniques and breathing exercises to ease your anxiety.

 - CBT with a therapist